hazaarlabs/hazaar-mvc/docs/src/docs/concepts/what-is-mvc.md

     Model<-->Database
 ```

-Hazaar MVC also includes a number of other features that make it easy to build web applications.
+Hazaar also includes a number of other features that make it easy to build web applications.
 These include:

 * Support for RESTful APIs
 * Built-in WebSockets server